 Coding guidelines for audio-only visits

-Given the government's notification, we're temporarily suspending the requirement for Health Insurance Portability and Accountability Act (HIPAA)-compliant systems.
+Given the government's notification, we're temporarily suspending the requirement for Health Insurance Portability and Accountability Act (HIPAA)-compliant systems through the end of the public health emergency.
 This means if providers do not have a virtual care tool in place, they can use non-public facing tools, like FaceTime, Facebook Messenger video chat, Skype, etc. Providers cannot use public-facing tools like Facebook Live, TikTok or chat rooms, like Slack.
 All other elements of our medical policy remain in effect, including documentation requirements.
 See the Office of Civil Rights FAQ for more information.

 Care management virtual and phone visits